 In addition to the literature works mentioned above, over the past few years in the commercial field various tools for real-time odour monitoring have been designed and produced.

-One of these tools is, for instance Odowatch(Odowatch, 2022) developed by Odotech Inc (recently acquired by EnviroSuite Limited), which was employed in the work of Chirmata et al., 2015.
+One of these tools is, for instance Odowatch developed by Odotech Inc (recently acquired by EnviroSuite Limited), which was employed in the work of Chirmata et al., 2015.
 This real-time monitoring platform requires the knowledge of certain physical parameters of the source, such as temperature, flow, and velocity if the source is a chimney or a vent, while for sources like an open basin the length, width, and height are required.
 Then, for the calculation of the emission rate, it is necessary to know the odour concentration which is measured in real-time through electronic noses installed at the source.
 Subsequently, through an atmospheric dispersion model, AERMOD or CALPUFF, the fallout concentration is computed in real-time, and it takes into consideration the current weather conditions (e.g., wind direction, wind speed, temperature, atmospheric pressure, solar radiation, etc.), measured by a weather station installed on-site.

 A very similar approach is the one proposed by Olfasense GmbH, manufacturer of the Ortelium tool; here as well the installation of e-nose or specific sensors at the source is foreseen.
 Regarding the meteorological input, it is possible to use a weather station installed on-site if the modelling relies on a Gaussian Plume model; instead, WRF data should be used in a CALPUFF model.
 Besides, the real-time flow rate data can also be implemented, if the site allows the access to the SCADA system; alternatively, it is possible to manually insert and plan operational processes, and thus represent discontinuous processes in the modelling.